 Tour de France: has Britain become a nation of cyclists?

-Millions turned out to watch the race in England, but cyclists still lack acceptance
+Millions turned out to watch the opening stages of the race in England, but cyclists still lack acceptance

 After the "grandest" of Grand Departs through Yorkshire and south to London, the Tour de France has now returned home to the Continent, but the impact of the race on this side of the Channel will not quickly be forgotten.